 Such stock market fluctuations affect both large, mid and small-cap companies, wherein a more significant effect is observed in the small and mid-cap businesses, owing to their high degree of volatility.

-- Secular – A secular bear market trend represents long term economic conditions in the stock market, occurring due to domestic policies.
-Secular trends leading to a bearish outlook can have long-lasting effects in an economy, often discouraging investors from partaking in hefty investment ventures.
+A secular bear market trend represents long-term economic conditions in the stock market, occurring due to domestic policies.
+Secular trends leading to a bearish outlook can have long-lasting effects on an economy, often discouraging investors from partaking in hefty investment ventures.

-A secular market trend was observed from 1983 to 2002 when the United States of America witnessed the do com bubble.
+A secular market trend was observed from 1983 to 2002 when the United States of America witnessed the dot com bubble.

-A cyclical downtrend in the stock prices is a common occurrence in a country, wherein falling stock prices adjust automatically in a couple of months to regain a positive outlook regarding investments in the stock market.
+A cyclical downtrend in stock prices is a common occurrence in a country wherein falling stock prices adjust automatically in a couple of months to regain a positive outlook regarding investments in the stock market.

 An example of a bearish market trend was the global economic slowdown of 2008-09, triggered by the subprime mortgage crisis caused due to the overinflated housing asset bubble in America.